usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.2.1 Cardholder Unique Identifier (CHUID) {#s-4-2-1}

 The PIV Card SHALL include the CHUID as defined in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
-The CHUID includes the Federal
+The CHUID includes two card identifiers: the
-Agency Smart Credential Number (FASC-N) and the Global Unique Identification Number (GUID), which uniquely identify each card as described in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
-The value of the GUID data element SHALL be a 16&nbsp;B binary representation of a valid UUID [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
-The CHUID SHALL also include an expiration date data element in machine-readable format that specifies when the card expires.
+Federal Agency Smart Credential Number (FASC-N) and the card UUID in the Global Unique Identification Number (GUID) data element of the CHUID).
+Each identifier uniquely indentify each card as described in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
+The value of the card UUID SHALL be a 16&nbsp;B binary representation of a valid UUID [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
+The
+CHUID SHALL also include an expiration date data element in machine-readable format that specifies when the card expires.
 The expiration date format and encoding rules are as specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).

 The CHUID SHALL be accessible from both the contact and contactless interfaces of the PIV Card without card activation.

-The FASC-N, UUID, and expiration date SHALL NOT be modified post-issuance.
+The FASC-N, card UUID, and expiration date SHALL NOT be modified post-issuance.

 This Standard requires inclusion of the asymmetric signature field in the CHUID container.
 The asymmetric signature data element of the CHUID SHALL be encoded as a Cryptographic Message Syntax